ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 #### Extending existing special characters category category demo

-Use the special character icon in the editor's toolbar then select `Arrows` in the select dropdown in order to add new arrows.
+Use the special character icon in the editor's toolbar then select "Arrows" in the select dropdown.
+You'll see that it contains more arrows than the other instances.

 {@snippet features/special-characters-extended-category}